 Each ResNet connection port is assigned to a designated user.
 ResNet users are responsible for all network traffic originating from their connections.
-This includes, but is not limited to: e-mail, WWW browsing, file transfers, and connections to other machines.
+This includes, but is not limited to: e-mail, web browsing, file transfers, and connections to other machines.

-- ResNet is a single point of service for the resident, it is intended for the use of a single computer per port/resident.
+- ResNet is a single point of service for the resident.
+It is intended for the use of a single computer per port/resident.
 It is also intended to be for the use of the resident to access and use the internet or campus resources for his or her own personal use.
 No commercial or server type services are authorized.

 - Residence wiring, communication services, and other hardware may not be modified or tampered with in any way.
 This includes attempting to extended the network beyond the area of its intended use (For example, installing hubs, switches, routers (wired or wireless), network printers (wired or wireless), or a Remote Access Server).